gitbls/sdm/Docs/Compatibility.md

 Running on **32-bit RasPiOS** sdm can also perform all functions.
 However, when operating on 64-bit RasPiOS images qemu emulation (which runs more slowly) must be used in Phase1, post-install, and burn b0script/b1script functions, as well as Phase 1 and post-install phases in Plugins.

 Running on **x64 Debian-like distros**, sdm can also perform all functions.
 However, as with 32-bit RasPiOS, qemu emulation must be used in Phase1, post-install, and burn b0script/b1script functions and Plugin Phase 1 and post-install phases

+## Pi hardware-specific issues

+* Pi5 (at least): Running a 32-bit host OS and customizing a 32-bit IMG fails spectularly.
+See <a href="https://github.com/gitbls/sdm/issues/268">this issue</a> for further information.
 <br>
 <form>
 <input type="button" value="Back" onclick="history.back()">